kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 - If gentle nudging of SIG Leads is not effective in retrieving feedback/confirmation, the Release Notes Team can use a reasonable amount of creative liberty in completing the notes
 - A ["Known Issues Umbrella Issue"](known-issues-bucket.md) for the release must be created by the release notes team in [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes/issues/new) so issues can be collected for the "Known Issues" section of the release notes.
 - The confirmed upon notes are cleaned up and copy edited by the release-notes team to ensure uniform language/style is used.
-- An "External Dependencies" section should be currated which outlines how external dependency versions have changed since the last release
+- An "External Dependencies" section should be curated which outlines how external dependency versions have changed since the last release
   - See [the 1.12 release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.12.md#external-dependencies) for an example
 	- Note that there are [plans in the process to formalize and automate the process of aggregating the changes](https://github.com/kubernetes/community/issues/2234), but this is currently [a very manual process](https://github.com/kubernetes/sig-release/pull/398).
   - To update an entry in this section the following steps must be performed: